-Hathaway Lofts was formerly the location of the famous Hathaway Bakery which supplied their breads to regional grocery stores, local school districts and more.
+Hathaway Lofts was formerly the location of the famous Hathaway Bakery which supplied their bread to regional grocery stores, local school districts and more.

-Hathaway Lofts has beautifully restored the bakery building into spacious apartments that shares the same awe inspiring features like oversized windows and high ceilings in a renovated brick and beam structure.
+Hathaway Lofts has beautifully restored the bakery building into spacious apartments that share the same awe-inspiring features like oversized windows and high ceilings in a renovated brick and beam structure.